neryus/email-developer-handbook/README.md

 ## Outlook desktop

 All Outlook desktop versions (Windows versions) and Lotus8 ignoring cellspacing value.
-No point ti use them, better use nested table to create some space between elements.
+No point to use them, better use nested table to create some space between elements.

+After some more testing it seems that this is Internet Explorer issue.
+AOL, Gmail and Outlook.com ignoring cellspacing value only on Internet Explorer browser, but not Yahoo Mail.

 ## Outlook.com p margin